ordepdev/ordepdev.github.io/_posts/2025-09-10-livelocks.md

 ---
 layout: post
-title: "When more threads make things worse"
+title: “When more threads make things worse”
-description: "Optimistic locking retries under contention can cause livelocks: threads appear to work, but their efforts repeatedly block each other."
+description: “Optimistic locking retries under contention can cause livelocks: threads appear to work, but their efforts repeatedly block each other.”
 date: 2025-09-10
 ---

-I was catching up on the *Mutual Exclusion* chapter from [*The Art of Multiprocessor Programming*](https://eatonphil.com/2025-art-of-multiprocessor-programming.html), and while reading through the discussion thread, it became clear that there aren’t many practical, real-world examples of **livelocks** being shared.
+I was catching up on the *Mutual Exclusion* chapter from [*The Art of Multiprocessor Programming*](https://eatonphil.com/2025-art-of-multiprocessor-programming.html), and while reading through the discussion thread, it became clear to me that there weren’t many practical, real-world examples of **livelocks** being shared.

 This reminded me of a messy situation in production: a flawed implementation of **optimistic locking** combined with multiple threads consuming Kafka batches.
-It became a perfect recipe for threads actively preventing each other from making progress, while still appearing to **“do work.”**
+It became a perfect scenario for threads actively preventing each other from making progress, while still appearing to **“do work.”**

-At the time, it was clear that the retries were happening because of contention, but I didn’t know that this scenario could be classified as a **livelock**.
+At the time, I knew the system was busy retrying because of contention, but I didn’t realize that this was an example of a **livelock**.

 ---